• Skip to primary navigation

 Medicinal Teas: Wellness Support Through Nature

-Wellness isn’t supported through solely through pills popped when you feel sick.
+Wellness isn’t supported solely through pills popped when you feel sick.
 Wellness comes from right living, which includes adequate nutrition, clean water and air, plenty of rest, purposeful work, and strong social and family support.

 Herbal teas or medicinal teas have a role in the first category: adequate nutrition.